 Before entering into service, double check your vaccination information at your local municipal health care centre or student health care centre and bring this information documented with you when entering into service.

 The garrison circumstances tend to offer plenty of room for viruses and other pathogens to spread around those who remain non-vaccinated.
-As diseases have a tendency to become increasingly difficult in adult age.
-For these reasons, for example, the Ministry of Social Affairs and Health has ordered that the vaccinations listed above must be given to all conscripts.
+Diseases have a tendency to become increasingly difficult in adult age.
+For these reasons, for example, the Ministry of Social Affairs and Health has ordered the Defence Forces to provide the vaccinations listed above to all conscripts.

 Health care services while in military service

-The garrison health care centres will arrange for health care services for all who are doing their military service.
+Garrison health care centres will arrange for health care services for all who are doing their military service.
 Specialised medical care will be provided by public hospitals.
-You can have access to examinations by a specialist in the public health care sector with a referral from the garrison health care centre, your family will be able to contact you best by calling your own cell phone.
-Please note that the garrison health care centre is not authorised to give any information concerning your state of health without your permission.
+You can have access to examinations by a specialist in the public health care sector with a referral from the garrison health care centre.

+Please note that the garrison health care centre is not authorised to give any information to your family concerning your state of health without your written permission.

 During office hours, you can ask for instructions at the health care centre of your unit.
 The health care centres will be accessible on weekdays.
 These services will also cover the military training exercises and live firing exercises.
 Detailed instructions concerning the garrison-specific health care service practicalities will be given at the start of the military service.
 You can call the garrison health care centres via the Finnish Defence Forces’ switchboard, Tel. +358 299 800.

-Outside the office hours of the garrison health care centres there will always be a national helpline available for those in military service.
-If you become ill while on leave, you can obtain information and instructions around the clock by calling:
+Outside the office hours of the health care centres there will always be a national helpline available for those in military service.
+If you become ill or injured while on leave, you can obtain information and instructions around the clock by calling: